Unity-Technologies/facial-ar-remote/readme.md

 5. Open `Client.scene` and on the `Client` gameobject, set the correct `Stream Settings` on the `Client` component for your version of ARKit.

+6. When prompted, import TMP Essential Resources for TextMesh Pro

+7. Enable "ARKit Uses Facetracking" on UnityARKitPlugin > Resources > UnityARKitPlugIn > ARKitSettings

-6. Set `Client.scene` as your build scene and build the Xcode project.
+8. Set `Client.scene` as your build scene and build the Xcode project.

 ### Editor Animation Setup